From Terminal to Desktop: The Cowork Story

 - Manual work: Time-consuming and error-prone

 Claude Cowork fills this gap.
-You don't write code—you describe what you need, in plain language, and Claude handles the implementation.
+You don't write code.
+You describe what you need in plain language, and Claude handles the implementation.

 Example: Instead of writing a Python script to rename 500 files according to a pattern, you tell Claude: "Rename all these files to format [DATE]-[DESCRIPTION].pdf" and Cowork handles it.